 Abuse of Zoloft

 It would be a mistake to think that because Zoloft is not addictive, people do not abuse the drug.
 Zoloft is not one of the controlled substances on the list of scheduled substances, and this can actually make it easier to find.
 Remaining off this list allows the drug to be less regulated and therefore more readily available by illegal means.
-When any prescription drug is taken off label without regards to dosage and timeframes, the results can be disastrous.
-Zoloft is a drug that can help to produce artificial feelings of happiness and euphoria, so it is often abused by those who started taking it for a specific problem.
+When someone takes a prescription drug without regard to dosage and timeframes, the results can be disastrous.

-Zoloft helps a lot of people, and in some years, it’s been the most often prescribed drug for depression on the market.
+More people find themselves misusing these drugs by taking more than the prescription says.
+Zoloft helps a lot of people, and it’s been the most often common drug for depression on the market.
 As such, people let their guard down and are not careful and safe in their usage of Zoloft.
-We cannot urge you enough to remain vigilant and only take Zoloft when and how it is prescribed to you.

 Granite Recovery Centers

 At Granite Recovery Centers, we offer a client-driven approach to rehab and detox.
-We believe that every addiction and every client is different, and there is no such thing as a cookie-cutter approach to recovery.
-We also know that many people who struggle with abusing a drug like Zoloft also struggle with mental health disorders.
+We believe that every addiction and every client is different.
+There is no such thing as a cookie-cutter approach to recovery.
+Many people who struggle with abusing a drug like Zoloft also struggle with mental health disorders.
 We have the resources and expertise to help you both with the use and withdrawal from the drug as well as the underlying mental health disorder that led you to Zoloft in the first place.
 Because Zoloft produces withdrawal-like symptoms, we offer a medically monitored detox program where patients are able to come off of the drug slowly and in an observed environment.
 Withdrawal is always difficult, but it is also the first step toward getting your life back.
 We are here to help you do just that.